StoyanDimitrov0016/certificate-generator-nest/README.md

 ## 🧾 Generate a certificate

 1. Open the homepage form (Visit: http://localhost:3000)

-2. Fill in the details
+2. Fill in the details, including selecting one of the three themes

-3. Submit and wait to download a styled PDF
+3. Submit and wait to download a styled PDF (filename will be auto-generated as `certificate_<recipient>_<theme>.pdf`)

 ## 📁 Output